RakLord/bitburner/README.md

 ## Info
-Please copy/paste all the scripts inside `base` to your home server, after doing so run `distribute_scripts.js` to setup for usage with other scripts in this repo.
+Stuff might not work since i restructured the code/file structure.
+Gimme time to fix Please copy/paste all the scripts inside `base` to your home server, after doing so run `distribute_scripts.js` to setup for usage with other scripts in this repo.